Copper Criteria

 Synchronized Shakes

-Two dogs shake simultaneously on one cue.
+Two dogs shake their bodies simultaneously on one cue, as if drying off.

 Take It